SPECFEM/specfem3d/CUBIT_GEOCUBIT/README.md

 • Mesh of layered volumes with hexahedral.

-• Creationofananisotropicmeshsuitableforcaseswheresomealluvialbasin(orslowvelocity zones) are present.
+• Creation of an anisotropic mesh suitable for cases where some alluvial basins (or slow velocity zones) are present.

 • It can be used as a serial or parallel process.
 The parallel meshing capabilities are fun- damental for large geophysical problems (ex. mesh of Southern California using SRTM topography).